 Why use purified enzymes to optimize cell isolation conditions?
 Why can’t the same conditions apply to traditional crude and enriched collagenase products?
 The fundamental limitation for optimizing traditional collagenase products for cell isolation is the ill-defined nature of the collagenase and protease present in a product that contains anywhere from 3-8% (w/w) and 10-20% collagenase for crude and enriched collagenase, respectively.
 The CDA measurements are imprecise, using a poorly characterized research assay developed in 1953.
 There is no knowledge of the different molecular forms of functional collagenase in these products.
 Moreover, variable amounts of neutral protease activities contributed by two enzymes: C. histolyticum neutral protease and clostripain are present in each lot of product.
 If a high amount clostripain present, it can degrade class I collagenase as it is stored as a lyophilized powder or frozen liquid.

 The above explains why many cell isolators perform lot qualification of collagenase before purchasing a large amount for routine use.
 The method relies on the expectation that at least one of the lots tested will perform similarly to the current lot of collagenase product.
 The enzyme components found in a “good lot” of product likely falls into the Goldilocks’ Zone.
-However, once that lot is deplete, you fall into another scenario, “Groundhog Day,” where your replay your collagenase lot qualification process on an annual basis!
+However, once that lot is depleted, you fall into another scenario, “Groundhog Day,” where you replay your collagenase lot qualification process often annually.
 Why support unproductive, non-value adding work?
 It is your choice.